hchiam/mental-temperature-converter/README.md

 <a href="https://assistant.google.com/services/invoke/uid/0000004e69d8570e">🅖 Talk to Mental Temperature Converter</a>

 Original version built in 1 month to be submitted for the contest August 31st 2017.
-For that first iteration, I used API.ai (now called Dialogflow), Actions on Google, Node.js, Express.js, and hosted the original webhook server on [Glitch.com](https://glitch.com/edit/#!/mental-temp-converter) to build a Google Assistant app.
+For that first iteration, I built the Google Assistant app using API.ai (now called Dialogflow), Actions on Google, Node.js, and Express.js, and hosted the original webhook server on [Glitch.com](https://glitch.com/edit/#!/mental-temp-converter)

 ## Try it Out (In Your Browser, Without Voice Reply):